Lombiq/Orchard-Azure-Application-Insights/Readme.md

 This [Orchard Core](https://www.orchardcore.net/) module enables easy integration of [Azure Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) telemetry into Orchard.
 Just install the module, configure the instrumentation key from a configuration source (like the *appsettings.json* file) as normally for AI, and collected data will start appearing in the Azure Portal.

+What kind of data is collected from the telemetry and available for inspection in the Azure Portal?

+- All usual AI data, including e.g. server-side requests, client-side page views, exceptions and other log entries, dependency calls (like web requests, database queries).
+- Information on background task executions (as dependency operations).
+- All telemetry is enriched with Orchard-specific and general details like user ID, user name, shell (tenant) name, user agent, IP address.

+And all of this can be configured in depth.
+Extended configuration for built-in AI features is also available, like being able to turn SQL query command text collection on or off.

 Note that the module depends on [Helpful Libraries](https://github.com/Lombiq/Helpful-Libraries/).